How to Find the Default User Name and Password Of Almost Any Router

-If you haven’t changed your password (i.e. it’s still at factory default) you an find the default password using the program.
-If you’re trying to find the default password for your router brand switch the list view from SPECIAL LIST to SHOW All LIST:
+If you haven’t changed your password (i.e. it’s still at factory default) you can find the default password using the program.
+If you’re trying to find the default password for your router brand, switch the list view from SPECIAL LIST to SHOW All LIST:

-Once you’ve changed the list views to SHOW ALL LIST, scroll though the list to find your router brand and model and you’ll see various username and password combinations for your router brand and model -as well as some generic usernames and password for your router brand.
+Once you’ve changed the list views to SHOW ALL LIST, scroll though the list to find your router brand and model and you’ll see the various username and password combinations for your router brand and model – as well as some generic usernames and passwords for your router brand.

 When you find your router, you can right-click on it and copy the username and password.
 And hopefully, you’ll be able to log in.

 But what happens if you have changed your router username and password (like you should have 🙂 ) …what can you do then?
 If you forgot the router’s password, you can reset the router to its default factory settings.
 To do this, press and hold the Reset button for 10 seconds or whatever is recommended by your router manufacturer.
 (See your router manufacturer’s website if you can’t find the reset button on your router).